The Green Green Grass: Regular characters

-Boycie (John Challis) – A dubious former-used car salesman turned gentleman farmer.
+Aubrey "Boycie" Boyce/Farmer Boyce (John Challis) – A dubious former-used car salesman turned gentleman farmer.
 He is a frightful snob and looks down at most of the people in Oakham.
 Boycie made sporadic appearances in Only Fools and Horses before becoming the central character in The Green Green Grass.
 Boycie used to be a Freemason.
 He is very self-centered and arrogant and likes to boast about his social status back in Peckham and his money.
 He used to be teased by Del Boy due to his low sperm count.
 This is a joke that has continued into the spin-off series, along with the ongoing joke referring to an unseen affair between Marlene and Del.
 He was forced to leave Peckham after testifying against the Driscoll Brothers in court.

-Marlene (Sue Holderness) – Marlene was initially just an unseen character in Only Fools and Horses.
+Marlene Boyce (Sue Holderness) – Marlene was initially just an unseen character in Only Fools and Horses.
 She is a cheerful, slightly daft, optimistic person who is speculated to have had an ongoing affair with Del which resulted in the birth of Tyler.
 The ongoing joke continued into The Green Green Grass, as Jack Doolan, who plays Tyler, has looks similar to David Jason.
 The character has been expanded massively for the spin-off series but is still the same loving wife who Boycie married in 1968.

-Tyler (Jack Doolan) –The character of Tyler made several appearances in Only Fools and Horses, although he was portrayed by different actors.
-His similarity in appearance to Del Boy has led to a continuation of a running gag dating back to the late 1980s.
-It has been speculated in both Only Fools and Horses and The Green Green Grass that Tyler might be the outcome of a fling between Marlene and Del.
-One of his appearances in Only Fools and Horses was in the episode "The Jolly Boys' Outing", in which Uncle Albert told him one of his many war stories.
-Tyler made other appearances in the show (the last having been as a toddler in the 1991 'Miami Twice' double-bill), but was not featured heavily until the beginning of The Green Green Grass.
-His introduction in the spin-off hyped the speculation that Tyler might have been a result of something between Marlene and Del.